Status: Rare regular spring migrant statewide. Uncommon regular fall migrant statewide.

 Spring: Apr 10, 12, 14 <<<>>> May 20, 22, 23

-There is an earlier date of one photographed at Sora WMA, Fillmore Co, 14-16 Mar 2012.
+There is an earlier date of one photographed at Sora WMA, Fillmore Co, 14-16 Mar 2012 and a later date of one in Hall Co 26 Apr 2020.
 We consider the early and late dates above to be reliable; there are several undocumented earlier and later reports.
 Peak migration of Western Sandpiper is in late Apr.
 See Comments.